GM-Samuelstein/Fix_My_Code_Challenge/0x00-challenge/README.md

 <!-- Task 4 End -->

 <h2>Author</h2>
-"You are free to use the code, but write your own goddamn README!" <br /> GM-Samuelstein
+"You are free to use the code, but write your own README!" <br /> GM-Samuelstein